wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

   </div>
   <div markdown="1" class="ui segment content">
 All three prioritization schemes give a 76 second execution time.
 In other words, path prioritization does not matter.
-With a 300 GFlop work for the "analyze" task, the visualization path takes 30 seconds, and both the analysis and the statistics paths take 40 seconds.
+With a 300 Gflop work for the "analyze" task, the visualization path takes 30 seconds, and both the analysis and the statistics paths take 40 seconds.
 (Without counting the "start" and the "display" tasks).
 No matter what we do, running on two cores three tasks that